 San Francisco Giants in the World Series, National League Championship Series and MLB Playoffs

 Since 1958, the San Francisco Giants have continued the legacy the franchise started when the team was located in New York.
-In their 50+ years playing in the Bay Area, the Giants have won multiple World Series titles.
+In their 50+ years playing in the Bay Area, the Giants have won many World Series titles, and have produced some of the top teams in the history of MLB.
+In 2010, the Giants pulled in their first World Series title in over 50 years, and added championships in 2012, and 2014, to place the Giants of the 2010's among the all time great World Series teams.
 San Francisco has also won 7+ division titles over the years and more than four NL pennants.
 The Giants will only add to the impressive numbers in the upcoming seasons.

 What time do the gates open prior to a Giants game?

 Gates open 2 hours before the first pitch at AT&T Park.

 Where are good places to eat before a Giants game?

 AT&T Park is located close to many of San Francisco’s best dining options.
 If you enjoy American dining with a little pizzazz try Oola Restaurant & Bar, Fifth Floor, or Saison.
 There are quite a few great French food restaurants in the area.
 La Folie, Boulevard, and Absinthe Brasserie & Bar are three of the best.
 For those looking for a pre-game steak diner, try House of Prime Rib or Ruth’s Chris Steak House.
 Public House, Pete’s Tavern, and Polo Grounds are three of the best sports bars in the area and are usually packed with Giants fans.
 Other great places are Chiaroscuro, Chez Maman, and Allegro Romano.